What is German Mustard? Definition, Types, Uses & Buying Guide

 Creative Ways to Use German Mustard

-• Marinades: Mix with olive oil, garlic, and herbs for a zesty rub on chicken or pork before grilling.
+• Marinades: Combine with olive oil, garlic, and herbs for grilled chicken or pork.

-• Salad Dressings: Whisk into vinaigrettes for a punchy finish.
+• Salad Dressings: Whisk into vinaigrettes for a tangy finish.

-• Homemade Sauerkraut: Stir a spoonful into freshly made kraut for added complexity.
+• Homemade Sauerkraut: Stir a spoonful for added complexity.

-• Meat Glaze: Combine with honey or maple syrup for a sweet-spicy glaze.
+• Meat Glaze: Mix with honey for a sweet-spicy glaze.

-• Egg Sandwich Boost: Spread on a breakfast sandwich for a morning wake-up call.
+• Egg Sandwich Boost: Spread on breakfast sandwiches for a morning kick.

 Bowl of dressing with German mustard